AkashRajpurohit/go-react-typescript-template/README.md

 ## 🚢 Deployment

 You can deploy the application using Docker.
-You can build the Docker image by running `make docker-build` and then run the image using `docker run -p 8080:8080 myapp`.
+You can build the Docker image by running `make docker-build` and then run the image using `docker run -p 8080:8080 go-react-typescript-template`.

 The template also comes with a GitHub Actions workflow that [builds and releases](./.github/workflows/release.yml) the binaries for Linux, macOS, and Windows.
 The binaries are [attached to the release](https://github.com/AkashRajpurohit/go-react-typescript-template/releases) and can be downloaded from there.